thesameerrizvi/machine-Project/README.md

 All tasks are fully automated through Python scripts.
 The project provides clear outputs including CSV files, plots, and model files.
 This repository serves as a complete ML workflow example for restaurant analytics.

+Predict Restaurant Ratings: Built regression models to predict restaurant ratings based on features using algorithms like Linear Regression and Decision Tree.

+Restaurant Recommendation System: Designed a content-based filtering recommendation engine based on user preferences.

+Cuisine Classification: Implemented classification algorithms (e.g., Logistic Regression, Random Forest) to classify restaurants by cuisine type.

+Performed data preprocessing, feature encoding, model evaluation, and data visualization.

+Focus Areas: Data preprocessing, feature engineering, regression, classification, and model evaluation.
+#This is a all the works#